 Lidar enables the accurate characterization of treed vegetation structure (e.g. canopy height, canopy cover, basal area) across forested areas by measuring the time it takes for an emitted pulse of light to return to the sensor (Lim et al. 2003).
 While the natural variation in vertical and horizontal forest structure has been extensively explored using lidar, comparisons between PA and UA have been less frequently drawn using these methods when compared to optical remote sensing (Nagendra et al. 2013).
 The lack of previous comparisons has likely been due to the frequently limited extents of lidar acquisitions, a problem which has recently been solved by generating wall-to-wall metrics.
 These wall-to-wall metrics can be created by combining lidar data with times series of Landsat data, generating forest structural attributes across large regions and even entire countries (Wulder et al. 2012b, Matasci et al. 2018a).

 As Canada progresses towards the national goal of 25% of terrestrial area protected by 2025, there is a growing need to better understand how PA compare to UA with respect to location, ecological classifications, elevations, productivity, and forest structure.
 In this study, we (1) examine the hypothesis that BC’s PA network is biased towards high-elevation, low-productivity regions of the province using free and open remote sensing data products, and (2) identify underrepresented forest structures in PA in the province.
-To accomplish this, we examined the bias in PA placement by comparing ecoregional PA coverage and land cover classes by elevation, and disturbances by latitude across protected and UA in BC.
+To accomplish this, we examined the bias in PA placement by comparing ecoregional PA coverage and land cover classes by elevation, and disturbances by latitude across PA and UA in BC.
 We examine representative forest structural attributes by comparing the distribution of key indicators by ecological zone to determine the differences between PA and UA to find the most and least similar represented forest structures throughout the network.
 We conclude by highlighting the usefulness of these globally available, high quality, consistent, and transferable datasets and methods for assessing PA effectiveness.

 Methods